 Must students log in on a certain day and time?

 This program is set up to complete one course per week, but is designed to allow your student flexibility.
 Find a time that works best for your student and participate then.
 The great thing about this program is you can customize it to whatever schedule works for you.
 The program does have required weekly zoom sessions to allow students to check in on their progress and get questions answered.

 Can I sell something besides strawberry desserts?

 We love entrepreneurs!
-While the program is designed around selling strawberry-themed desserts (beverages, jam, or baked goods), we do allow sudents to choose to sell a non-food item, as long as it includes a strawberry component.
+While the program is designed around selling strawberry-themed desserts (beverages or baked goods), we do allow students to choose to sell a non-food item, as long as it includes a strawberry component.
 Utilize this coursework to start whichever business works for you.
-Our marketing, however, will promote those who participate in setting up a strawberry dessert stand.

 Are there any additional costs?

 The $25 Jr. CEO registration covers access to the webinars and google classroo, downloadable workbooks, and marketing packet.
 Students will need funds to start their business (think supplies to make their dessert, plates, etc.).
 How to find these funds is covered in the class.